Cheenou13/drug-drug-interaction/README.md

   2. install the dev container extension
   3. press Crt + shift p and search Dev Containesr: Rebuild Container
   4. navigate to backend-services and run (./run.sh enter ) the shell script to start the backend-services if you can't run it, run chmod +x run.sh and run again
-  5. .. enter and navigate to ddi-ui and run npm install and npm run dev to start UI, follow the link to open [locallly](http://localhost:5173/)
+  5. .. enter and navigate to ddi-ui and run npm install and npm run dev to start UI, follow the link to open http://localhost:5173 on default
   6.  start using the application.